 Blake Evitt is the director of Parkour Generations Americas and an ADAPT Level 3 qualified instructor.
 Inspired by his interest in the global potential of parkour he was awarded a research grant by Davidson College in 2009 to spend a month in Paris shadowing the founders of parkour, known as the Yamakasi.
 After graduating in 2010, Blake was awarded a prestigious Thomas J. Watson Fellowship to travel around the world studying parkour as an agent for positive social change.
 Blake returned to the United States in September 2012 to help lead the launch of Parkour Generations Americas and to develop parkour in his hometown of Somerville/Boston.
 Today Blake teaches parkour in the Boston area full-time and is a frequent guest instructor at events and workshops around North America and Europe.
 For more information on Blake and his travels, go to his blog: making-the-jump.blogspot.com.

-As the founder of locavore cooking and consulting company Cuisine en Locale, JJ is a personal chef, mother of two, and food activist.
-Her mission began by minding what she fed her children, and in turn, paying close attention to what is happening with the food industry at large.
-Instead of lamenting the broken system, JJ strives to find everyday solutions, boldly calling herself a locavore: meaning she considers eating food grown nearby to be crucial to the health and vitality of our families, community, and economy.
-Using only locally and regionally sourced ingredients to create farmtotable meals all year round, JJ and her small army of creative cooks run a delivered cooked food service called ONCE a Week, in addition to planning lavish yet locally sourced private parties and festive ticketed popup dinners around town and beyond.
-As a compliment to being delicious and lots of fun, her work serves to spread the good word of wholesome, fair and thoughtful food.
+JJ Gonson is the founder of locavore cooking and consulting company Cuisine en Locale, a personal chef, mother of two, and food activist.
+Her mission began by minding what she fed her children, and paying close attention to what is happening with the food industry at large.
+She considers eating food grown nearby to be crucial to the health and vitality of our families, community, and economy.
+Using only locally and regionally sourced ingredients to create farmtotable meals all year round, JJ and her small army of creative cooks run a delivered cooked food service called ONCE a Week, in addition to planning lavish, locally sourced private parties and festive ticketed popup dinners around town and beyond.

 Nick Kranz is a social entrepreneur interested in cooperative and collaborative business that positively impacts society.
 In 2013, Nick co-founded Something GUD, a Somerville-based local food-delivery service that brings the farmers’ market to your doorstep.
 He is also founder of Mindful in the Midst in 2008, a consulting firm that provides leadership training through mindfulness meditation.